JazzMaster/LazGFX/README.md

 Ive tried to do the second for you- as best possible.
+Math is not my strong-suit.

 Try to keep the ports HERE- DO NOT FORK unnecessarily.
 I will be happy to import code.

+---

 ### Build status:

-state:  RELEASE freeze at .80
-master branch: code is unstable WIP (sorry)

--Some primitives and detectGraph missing.

-Portions untested as an API:

--Fonts, SDLCore, put/getpixels tested working (with sdl v1) -lines/rects tested (w sdl v1)
--event input and rendering mainloop tested (working with sdl v1)

 (Travis CL doesnt work with Pascal sources.
 You wont see the nice pretty graphbar.)

+state:  RELEASE freeze at .80 (SUCCESS) master branch: code is unstable WIP.
+May or may not build.

+-detectGraph is missing.

+---

 ### Why does it exist?